elastest/elastest.io-docs/docs/try-elastest.md

 You can then open in your web browser the shown URL to access to ElasTest dashboard.

 To stop ElasTest, press `Ctrl+C` in the shell used to start it.
 You can now try the [Hello world](your-first-test) project available by default when launching ElasTest.
+ElasTest also includes other more advanced learning projects.

 <h4 class="holder-subtitle link-top">For Mac</h4>